Inactivation mechanism of alpha-synuclein oligomer toxicity in Parkinson's disease

 Outline of Annual Research Achievements |

-In our study, we investigate how neurons counteract the harmful effects of toxic α-synuclein oligomers in Parkinson's disease.
-The accumulation of these oligomers, which occurs due to excessive α-synuclein levels in cells, is associated with neuronal death and disease progression.
-Our research has uncovered that lysosomal degradation and the formation of aggresomes play a crucial role in preventing the formation and neutralizing the toxicity of these oligomers in neurons.
+We investigate how neurons counteract the harmful effects of toxic α-synuclein oligomers in Parkinson's disease.
+The accumulation of these oligomers in cells, due to excessive α-synuclein levels, is associated with neuronal death and disease progression.
+We uncovered that lysosomal degradation of α-synuclein and the formation of aggresomes containing α-synuclein play a crucial role in preventing the formation and neutralizing the toxicity of these oligomers in neurons.
 We identified that these processes are co-regulated by three proteins: USP10, G3BP1, and p62.
-We discovered USP10 activity to regulate selective degradation of α-synuclein, as well as potentially other disease-related proteins through shared mechanism.
+We found that USP10 regulates the selective degradation of α-synuclein, as well as potentially other disease-related proteins, through a shared mechanism.

 |